Google Play Product Setup

-To set up products for Android devices, start by logging into the Google Play Console.
+To set up products for Android devices, start by logging into Google Play Console.
 Google Play Console is Google's central hub for managing app releases, testing, in-app purchases, and more.

 This guide assumes basic knowledge of Google Play Console, as well as having an app set up and ready for adding in-app purchases.
 For more information, visit Google's documentation and guides for Google Play Console.